Beyond Imprecise Distance Metrics: Trace-Guided Directed Greybox Fuzzing via LLM-Predicted Call Stacks: Introduction

-We have implemented \textsc{Staczzer} on top of the DGF framework \textsc{DAFL} \cite{DAFL}, and compared it against the following state-of-the-art fuzzers: (1) \textsc{AFLGo} \cite{AFLGo}, the first DGF tool, which employs complex distance metrics based on CFG; (2) \textsc{WindRanger} \cite{Windranger}, an optimized DGF that builds upon \textsc{AFLGo} by computing only deviation basic blocks (DBBs); (3) \textsc{DAFL} \cite{DAFL}, which utilizes complex distance metrics based on VFG; (4) \textsc{AFL} \cite{AFL}, the base framework for all fuzzers used in our evaluation.
-We use the same set of 41 real-world known vulnerabilities and evaluation metrics as \textsc{DAFL}.
-The results show that \textsc{Staczzer} triggers vulnerabilities on average $3.09\times$, $2.43\times$, $1.86\times$, and $2.03\times$ faster than these baselines.
+We have implemented \textsc{Staczzer} on top of the greybox fuzzing framework \textsc{AFL} \cite{AFL}, and compared it against the following fuzzers: (1) \textsc{AFLGo} \cite{AFLGo}, the first DGF tool, which employs complex CFG-based distance metrics; (2) \textsc{WindRanger} \cite{Windranger}, an optimized DGF tool that builds upon \textsc{AFLGo} by computing only deviation basic blocks (DBBs); (3) \textsc{DAFL} \cite{DAFL}, the state-of-the-art (SOTA) DGF tool that leverages complex VFG-based distance metrics; (4) \textsc{G$^2$Fuzz} \cite{non-textual}, the SOTA CGF tool that leverages LLM-generated inputs; (5) \textsc{AFL} \cite{AFL}, the base framework for all fuzzers used in our evaluation.
+We use the same set of 41 real-world known vulnerabilities and the same evaluation metrics as in the experiments of the SOTA DGF tool \textsc{DAFL}.
+The total experimental time is approximately 58.4 CPU-years.
+The results show that \textsc{Staczzer} triggers vulnerabilities on average $2.13\times$ to $3.14\times$ faster than these baselines.
 Furthermore, by performing directed testing on existing patch locations in the latest versions of controlled experiment benchmarks, \textsc{Staczzer} successfully discovered 10 new vulnerabilities and 2 incomplete fixes in high-impact software GNU linker and its related Binutils components, with 10 assigned CVE IDs.

 \textit{Contributions.} This paper makes the following contributions: